 Since our inception, we have incurred significant net losses, and we expect to continue to incur significant expenses and operating losses for the foreseeable future.
 Our net losses were \$11.7 million and \$7.8 million for the years ended December 31, 2021 and 2020, respectively.
 As of December 31, 2021, we had an accumulated deficit of \$94.0 million.
-Our clinical trials have been funded by approximately \$168.9 million in cumulative nondilutive grants, awarded primarily by the National Institute of Aging, or NIA, a division of the National Institutes of Health.
+Our net losses were \$9.6 million and \$1.3 million for the six months ended June 30, 2022 and 2021, respectively.
+As of June 30, 2022, we had an accumulated deficit of \$103.6 million.
+Our clinical trials have been funded by approximately \$171.0 million in cumulative nondilutive grants, awarded primarily by the National Institute of Aging, or NIA, a division of the National Institutes of Health.
 On October 13, 2021, we closed our initial public offering, or IPO, whereby we received net proceeds of \$37.9 million, excluding net proceeds from the overallotment exercise.
-On November 12, 2021, the Company received \$6.3 million of net proceeds resulting from the exercise of the overallotment option.
+On November 12, 2021, we received \$6.3 million of net proceeds resulting from the exercise of the overallotment option.
 We have no products approved for commercialization and have never generated any revenue from product sales.